bvibber/hdrfix/readme.md

 JPEG XR conversion is done with the `jpegxr` crate, which wraps Microsoft's BSD-licensed JPEG XR codec.

+Also works with 16-bit float input as saved from the Windows Game Bar now, however this is less tested.

 # Author, repo, etc

 * Brion Vibber `<brion @ pobox.com>`